 At the shoulder, the average alpaca measures around 35 inches (around 90cm), while an average llama would measure just over 48 inches (120cm).

-The average alpaca weighs approximately 150 pounds (70 kilos), while llamas typically weigh between 300 and 400 pounds (140-180 kilos).
+The average alpaca weighs approximately 150 pounds (70 kilos) which is barely more than many livestock guardian dogs, while llamas typically weigh between 300 and 400 pounds (140-180 kilos).

-The Difference Between a Llama Head and an Alpaca Head
+The Difference Between Llama and Alpaca Heads

 Like their entire bodies, llama and alpaca heads are also quite different: alpacas have short upright ears and short forward-facing noses, while llamas have long, banana-shaped ears and longer snouts.
 In general, alpacas have more fleece on their heads than llamas do.